 Adult Growth Hormone Deficiency (GHD) is a multifactorial disorder in which pituitary dysfunction associated with pituitary adenomas or their treatment plays a major role.
 Adults with GHD can have a variety of signs and symptoms, which include abnormality body composition with increased fat mass (especially central adiposity), decreased lean muscle mass, extracellular fluid volume, diminished muscle strength, physical energy and stamina, lack of motivation, lethargy, lability (changes in mood), depression, and impairment of cognitive functions.

-If you’re dealing with the effects of GHD and need assistance with disability claims, contact our GHD Disability Attorney at McDermott Law, LLC for expert guidance.
+If you’re dealing with the effects of GHD and need assistance with disability claims, contact our expert lawyers team at McDermott Law, LLC for expert guidance.
+Our skilled GHD Disability Attorney at McDermott Law, LLC is ready to help you navigate the complexities of your case, ensuring you receive the benefits and support you deserve.

 Signs and Symptoms of Adult Growth Hormone Deficiency.
 Human Growth Foundation. http://hgfound.org/resources/adult-growth-hormone-deficiency/signs-and-symptoms-of-adult-growth-hormone-deficiency/